valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 configured without writing code, and can be used during BPMN processes.
 A more in-depth description can be found [here](plugin-introduction.md).

+### Process document

+Process document facilitates the link between documents and processes.
+In order to use a process with a document, the process needs to be linked to a document.
+Process document also allows access of document data from inside a process.

 ### Resource

 Resource is a module that describes how resources can be uploaded and downloaded.
 This implemented by other modules,